pglez82/docker_cheatsheet/README.md

 ```
 docker image rm image:tag //for instance, docker image rm ubuntu:18:04
 ```
 After using docker of a while you will see that you will start accumulating containers and images.
-These two commands are useful to mantain your system tidy.
+These two commands are useful to **mantain the system tidy**.
 ```
 docker rm $(docker ps -q -f status=exited) //Remove all exited containers
 docker image prune -a //Removes all unused images in the system